 Here’s the deal.
 The kit zoom lenses that come with cameras have smaller apertures (higher aperture numbers).
 By using an aperture of e.g f5.6, less light passes through the lens (compared to f1.8), which will result in a lower possible shutter speed.
 From my experience, an aperture of at least f2.8 is a necessity in concert photography and therefore a cheap zoom lens is not an option for use as a concert photographer.
 You can get zoom lenses with an aperture of f2.8, but they are expensive and not worth the money when you are new to concert photography.
 Be careful!
 The 50mm lens will effectively be an 80mm (50mm x 1.6 on Canon, for example) on your crop sensor DSLR.
 You’ll lose the standard focal length but when first starting out, that’s absolutely fine.
 If you already have the 50mm f1.8 and you have the feeling that you need a wider lens, then check out a 35mm f1.8 lens (which will be 50mm on your crop sensor body).

 Read on here if you want to know more about my essential concert photography settings for beginners.

 This article helps you to get started with your first camera and lens.
-However you also need to know the right camera setting to get awesome shots.
-Download my 5 Must-Have Camera Settings ebook for free here:
+However, if you want to get a step-by-step guide to become a concert photographer click here: